-Digital advertisers in the mortgage industry (retail lenders, service providers, etc.) have a right to be concerned about the increasing trend of ad blocking.
-According to The 2015 Ad Blocking Report by PageFair, there were 45 million users of ad blockers in the U.S. as of June of 2015.
-This number represents a 48% increase in 12 months!
+Digital advertisers in the mortgage industry have a right to be concerned about the increasing trend of ad blocking.
+According to a study by Statista, the ad blocker user rate is projected to be approximately 30% in 2018!

 When telemarketers crossed the line with too many intrusive calls during dinner time, consumers fought back through the National Do Not Call Registry.
-When DVRs entered the market, consumers were able to blow through commercials in a matter of seconds, and Pandora enables its listeners to enjoy ad free radio for a modest fee.
-And, of course, people who receive repetitive, unwanted, irrelevant, and unsolicited emails can easily block the senders, or mark such irritating emails as spam.
+When DVRs entered the market, consumers were able to blow through irrelevant commercials in a matter of seconds.
+And, of course, people who receive repetitive, unwanted, irrelevant, and unsolicited emails can easily block the senders or mark such irritating emails as spam.

-What we are faced with today are ad-blockers used by consumers who are fed up with online ads that:
+What we are faced with today are ad-blockers used by your target audience who are fed up with online ads that:

 - Are intrusive

 The good news is that your audience doesn’t hate online advertising.
 What they do hate are ads that intrude, interrupt, annoy and insult their intelligence.
 Based on how people interact on social media, it’s rather obvious that a fair share don’t mind giving up a little personal information or privacy in exchange for an enhanced online experience.
 But everyone has their limits.

 Therefore, it’s time for advertisers to think more strategically about what they are serving their online audience.